Melonking906/minigb/README.md

 If you are on UNIX, you must make the entries file writeable and readable for everyone (0666), otherwise PHP will not be able to write new entries.

-*WARNING: This script currently has a bug with the entries if you modify the text file of the entries incorrectly and that makes show all the entries of your guestbook incorrectly.
-If something like this happens, I recommend that you make backups of your entries file.*
+*WARNING: This script currently has a small problem displaying entries if the text file containing them (entries_username.txt) is edited incorrectly or in other character set than UTF-8.
+I recommend that you back up your entries before modifying or deleting any lines.*